WSU-kduncan/ceg3120-FromMe2You/Projects/Project2/README.md

 also add "DISCORD_GUILD={your-server-name}"

 If the bot.py does not exist, download the [Discord Bot](https://realpython.com/how-to-make-a-discord-bot-python/)

+**Note** If using git/GitHub, make you create a .gitignore file and insert the .env file path to prevent accidentally upload of the confidential token

 Back in the Developmental Portal, click OAuth2, tick the bot checkmark